0xKoda/llevm/README.md

 ## LLEVM - Talk to EVM Bytecode
-LLEVM allows you to decompile and converse with evm bytecode.
+LLEVM allows you to decompile and converse with evm bytecode, decompiled solidity, Yul and Opcodes.

 ### Note
 The LLM (Hermes-2-Pro-Llama-3-8B) runs entirely in your browser using WebGPU.
 Please note that the LLM's output may not always be accurate, so don't treat it as definitive.

 For demonstration purposes only.